Kapiolani Towers

 No analysis available

 I looked for explicit salt-water pool wording.
-The public remarks consistently mention a pool, but there is no indication that it is a saltwater pool.
+The building clearly has a pool, but the remarks never identify it as saltwater, so there is no basis to mark it true.

 No analysis available